Vital Records Online

 Work ID

-How to Get a District of Columbia (D.C.)
+How to Get a Washington, D.C.
 Birth Certificate Without ID

 If you cannot provide the three required forms of identification when applying by mail, you can apply in person with accepted secondary identification.
-Alternatively, you can have an authorized third party, such as you parent, sibling, grandparent, or adult child make the request on your behalf.
+Alternatively, you can have an authorized third party, such as your, parent, sibling, grandparent, or adult child, request on your behalf.

 Cost & fees